01 of 07

 If well maintained and properly cared for, a bamboo living room floor can last for decades without needing to be replaced.
 Depending on the thickness of the material used, you may be able to sand down the surface of the floor and refinish it every few years in order to make it look like new and extend the life of the product even further.

-Natural vertical bamboo flooring creates a subdued backdrop against which elegant furnishings and subtle rugs are used to create a classic and sophisticated décor.Continue to 7 of 7 below.
+In the above image, natural vertical bamboo flooring creates a subdued backdrop against which elegant furnishings and subtle rugs.Continue to 7 of 7 below.

 07 of 07